What are the prerequisites for the program?

 Yes, in order to earn the MEd., the student must

-- OR c)pass a comprehensive written and oral examination.
+- pass a comprehensive written and oral examination.

 When are students expected to enter the master's program?